OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * requirekaresponse -- if set to 'no', OpenLI will NOT disconnect the handovers if they fail to respond to a Keep-Alive message.

-VOIP intercepts are also expressed as a YAML sequence, with a key of `voipintercepts:`.
-Each sequence item represents a single intercept and must contain the following key-value elements:
+VOIP and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:` and `ipintercepts:` respectively.
+Each sequence item represents a single intercept and must contain the following key-value
+elements:

 * liid                  -- the LIID
 * authcountrycode       -- the authorisation country code
 * deliverycountrycode   -- the delivery country code
-* sipuri                -- the SIP URI for the target
+* sipuri                -- the SIP URI for the target  (VOIP only)
+* user                  -- the AAA username for the target  (IP only)
+* alushimid             -- the intercept ID from the ALU intercept packets (IP only + only for re-encoding ALU intercepts as ETSI)
 * mediator              -- the ID of the mediator which will forward the intercept
 * agencyid              -- the internal identifier of the agency that requested